knetic0/database/README.md

 # Update v.1.1
 Instead of Listbox to Treeview widget.
 So Added Header for see detailed to All Customers and Personnels information.
 Some issues have been resolved.

+# Update v.1.2
+Added Clock to right-bottom.
+Created Menu to Admin-gui.
+Menu has Sign out Button.
+Also if we login as admin, we see Information screen before opened GUI of admin.
+Some issues have been resolved.